kondratyev-nv/training/README.md

     cmake --build .
     ctest -VV

 To build and run tests with coverage use `./build_with_coverage.sh`.
+You will need lcov installed for this.

 #### Windows

-MinGW 6.3.0 (with packages mingw-developer-toolkit, mingw32-base, mingw32-gcc-g++, msys-base and mingw32-pthreads-w32) and CMake are required.
+MinGW 6.3.0 (with packages mingw-developer-toolkit, mingw32-base, mingw32-gcc-g++, msys-base and mingw32-pthreads-w32) and CMake 3.2 are required.
 Pathes to the CMake and MinGW binaries should be in your PATH variable.
 Also for VSCode IntelliSense to work environment variable MINGW_PATH need to be specified and should point to MinGW installation directory (C:\\MinGW by default).
 To build and run tests from the command line go to the cpp directory (`cd .\cpp`) and run `.\build.bat` or

     if not exist build mkdir build
     cd build